Materials science and engineering (BSE)

 - Our graduates will have made demonstrable progress toward a graduate degree or be considered for a technical promotion potentially within three to five years of graduation.

-- Our graduates will demonstrate an ethical approach to their profession including consideration of economic, societal, and environmental impact.
+- Our graduates will demonstrate an ethical approach to their profession including consideration of economic, societal, cultural, and environmental impact.

 Student Outcomes (from ABET)